tedmoore/schelp2/docs/Classes/QPenPrinter.md

 | Argument | Description |
 |----------|-------------|
 | `aPrintFunc` | A [Function](../Classes/Function.md) to be evaluated to draw the graphics. |
-If this method is called without configuring the printer object first, it will print on the default printer with default settings.This method is typically called from within the **aOkFunc** of [#-showDialog](#-showdialog) above.
-After showDialog has configured the printer once, this method can be called multiple times to reuse the last printer configuration.The point at (0@0) will coincide with the origin of [#-pageRect](#-pagerect), which is offset by the page margins.
+If this method is called without configuring the printer object first, it will print on the default printer with default settings.This method is typically called from within the **aOkFunc** of [showDialog](#showdialog) above.
+After showDialog has configured the printer once, this method can be called multiple times to reuse the last printer configuration.The point at (0@0) will coincide with the origin of [pageRect](#pagerect), which is offset by the page margins.
 So you don't need to translate the Pen.
 ### `newPage`
 Starts a new page.
-Typically called within the **aPrintFunc** of [#-print](#-print).
+Typically called within the **aPrintFunc** of [print](#print).

 ### Properties
 ### `paperRect`
 Get the paper bounds.**Returns:** a [Rect](../Classes/Rect.md)
 ### `pageRect`
-Get the page bounds, which is the printable area and usually smaller than [#-paperRect](#-paperrect) due to margins.**Returns:** a [Rect](../Classes/Rect.md)The **origin** of the Rect is relative to the paper, and will be non-zero due to margins.
+Get the page bounds, which is the printable area and usually smaller than [paperRect](#paperrect) due to margins.**Returns:** a [Rect](../Classes/Rect.md)The **origin** of the Rect is relative to the paper, and will be non-zero due to margins.
 ### `pageSize`
 Get the page size as a Size.**Returns:** a [Size](../Classes/Size.md)This can be used to scale the graphics to fit the page if the bounds of the graphics is known:
 ```supercollider